Distributed Precoding for Satellite-Terrestrial Integrated Networks Without Sharing CSIT: A Rate-Splitting Approach: System Models

-Our model generalizes the previous satellite CSIT acquisition model used in \cite{You:jsac:20}.
-In \cite{You:jsac:20}, two cases of CSIT acquisition were considered, instantaneous CSI (iCSI) and statistical CSI (sCSI).
-In iCSI, the CSIT is perfectly known at a LEO satellite, while in sCSI only the long-term channel covariance is available without any instantaneous channel knowledge.
-These are two extreme cases in our model, where the iCSI case corresponds to $\tau p^{\textnormal{pi}} = \infty$ and the sCSI case corresponds to $\tau p^{\textnormal{pi}} = 0$.
-In practice, it is more plausible that the CSIT is partially known at a satellite with some error depending on the used estimation methods.
-In this sense, our assumption is more general and realistic.
+Our model generalizes the previous satellite CSIT acquisition model.
+For example, in \cite{You:jsac:20}, two cases of CSIT acquisition were considered, instantaneous CSI (iCSI) and statistical CSI (sCSI).
+In iCSI, it is assumed that the LEO satellite has perfect knowledge of instantaneous CSIT, i.e., $\mathbf{q}_{u}^{\text{sat}} = \mathbf{e}_{k}^{\text{sat}} = 0$ in \eqref{h_hat}.
+We note that this is achieved by $\tau p^{\textnormal{pi}} \rightarrow \infty$, so that the channel estimation error becomes negligible.
+On the contrary to that, sCSI assumes that only the long-term channel covariance is available without any instantaneous channel knowledge.
+Since our model assumes that the channel covariance matrices are known, the sCSI case corresponds to $ \tau p^{\textnormal{pi}}= 0$, i.e., no instantaneous channel estimation is used.
+In this sense, our model encompasses iCSI and sCSI as two extreme cases.
+In practice, it is more plausible that CSIT is partially known with some error depending on the channel estimation methods as in our model.

-Lastly, we emphasize that our distributed precoding method is applicable in any CSIT estimation model.
-To be specific, the proposed method is developed provided that the CSIT estimation error can be calculated in transmitters as a function of the long-term channel covariance.
-We will provide a more detailed explanation of this in Section \uppercase\expandafter{\romannumeral4}.
+Lastly, we emphasize that the proposed distributed precoding method is applicable not only in the considered CSIT estimation model, but also in an arbitrary CSIT estimation model.
+To be specific, the proposed method is developed based on a lower bound of the spectral efficiency, characterized by using the CSIT error covariance.
+For this reason, given that the CSIT error covariance is attainable, it is feasible to use the proposed precoding method in any CSIT estimation models.
+We will explain it in more details in Section \uppercase\expandafter{\romannumeral4}.